Vadim152/Fallow-Earth/README.md

 Tasks are represented by the `Task` class and queued through `TaskManager`.

 ### Example
+Two colonists are created automatically when the scene starts.
+If no tasks are available they will wander the map.
-1. Add a `TaskManager` component to an empty GameObject in the scene.
+1. Add a `TaskManager` component to an empty GameObject in the scene (this is also done automatically by `ColonistBootstrap`).
-2. Create a new GameObject and attach the `Colonist` script.
+2. Create a new GameObject and attach the `Colonist` script if you want additional colonists.
-3. At runtime use `TaskManager.AddTask(new Task(targetPosition))` to send the colonist somewhere.
+3. At runtime use `TaskManager.AddTask(new Task(targetPosition))` to send a colonist somewhere.